Manchester Piccadilly is the busiest train station in Manchester and North West England.

 The station has a good selection of shops where you can pick up snacks, books, newspapers, and anything else you may need for your journey.
-They are located on the concourse near the main entrance and include WHSmith, Sainsbury’s, Boots, Monsoon, and Accessorize.
+Most shops are located on the concourse near the main entrance.
+They include Boots, a Sainsbury’s Local supermarket, and WHSmith.

 Other facilities include toilets and baby changing, left luggage, trolleys (deposit required), photo booths, car and cycle hire, cash machines, and public telephones.

-Piccadilly Metrolink Station is situated on the lower level of Manchester Piccadilly, beneath the concourse and train platforms.
+Piccadilly Metrolink Tram Stop is situated on the lower level of Manchester Piccadilly, beneath the concourse and train platforms.
 It can be accessed from the concourse by lift or escalator or from the Fairfield Street entrance.

 Connections & Parking

-Metroshuttle buses depart from outside the main entrance and travel around the city centre.
-The service is free and passengers can hop on or off at any stop.
-Two services depart from Piccadilly with departures every 6 or 10 minutes.
+Free buses depart from outside the main entrance and travel around the city centre.
+Passengers can hop on or off at any stop.

 The long-stay car park is accessed from Boad Street.
 Parking charges are pretty steep.